SzczuczynBorough of Szczuczyn, Grajewo District, Podlaskie Voivodship

-An aerial photography query was conducted, resulting in obtaining two photographs from 2nd of September1944 and a war photograph without the date.
-Both photographs recorded a large format of ground disturbance along the eastern border of the cemetery, as well as the infrastructure of trenches at the eastern and southern borders.
+An aerial pictures query was conducted, resulting in obtaining two pictures from the 2nd of September 1944 and a war photograph without the date.
+Both photographs recorded a large size ground disturbance along the eastern border of the cemetery, as well as the infrastructure of trenches at the eastern and southern borders.
 In addition, a well visible pre-funeral house located on the east side.
-Two ground disturbances in the southwest corner of the cemetery plot and behind the pre-funeral house in the north direction are visible.
+Two ground disturbances in the southwest corner of the cemetery plot and behind the pre-funeral house in the north direction can be also observed.

 Contact and cooperation

 We are still looking for information on the identity of the victims and the location of Jewish graves in Szczuczyn.
 If you know something more, write to us at the following address: firstname.lastname@example.org.

 Recording of the Zapomniane Foundation (audio file) name: – [witness to the story], b. – [85 years old, 25 August 2016], place of residence: Szczuczyn commune, sex: male, subject and keywords: Jewish graves in Szczuczyn, interviewed by Agnieszka Nieradko, Commune of Szczuczyn, 25 August 2016.

 Recording of the Zapomniane Foundation (audio file) name: – [witness to the story], b. – [84 years old, 25 August 2016], place of residence: Szczuczyn commune, sex: female, subject and keywords: Jewish graves in Szczuczyn, interviewed by Agnieszka Nieradko, Commune of Szczuczyn, 25 August 2016.